goritpukan/cloak-service/README.md

 **Docker and docker compose should be installed on your machine**

-`sudo docker compose up --build -d`
+`sudo docker compose up --build -d` for linux

+`docker compose up --build -d` for macOS

 ---
 ### Locally